Quadratic Gr\"obner bases of block diagonal matching field ideals and toric degenerations of Grassmannians: Pl ucker algebra and -Block diagonal matching fields

-\begin{Definition}[{Coherent matching fields (\cite[Section 1]{SZ}, \cite[Definition 2.8]{MS})}] A matching field $\Lambda$ is said to be {\em coherent} if there exists an $r \times n$ matrix $M \in \RR^{r \times n}$ with its entries in $\RR$ such that for every $I \in \Ib_{r,n}$ the initial form $\ini_M( \det(\xb_I) )$ of $\det(\xb_I)$ with respect to $M$, which is the sum of all terms of $\det(\xb_I)$ having the lowest weights, is equal to $\pi_\Lambda(P_I)$.
+\begin{Definition}[{Coherent matching fields (\cite[Section 1]{SZ}, \cite[Definition 2.8]{MS})}] A matching field $\Lambda$ is said to be {\em coherent} if there exists an $r \times n$ matrix $M \in \RR^{r \times n}$ with its entries in $\RR$ such that for every $I \in \Ib_{r,n}$ the initial form $\ini_M( \det(\xb_I) )$ of $\det(\xb_I)$ with respect to $M$, which is the sum of all terms of $\det(\xb_I)$ having the lowest weights, is equal to $\psi_\Lambda(P_I)$.
 In this case, we call $\Lambda$ a coherent matching field {\em induced by $M$}.
-For the matching field ideals, we use the notation $J_M$ instead of $J_\Lambda$ if $\Lambda$ is a coherent matching field induced by $M$. \end{Definition} In the original definition \cite[Section 1]{SZ} of coherent matching fields, the initial form is set to be the sum of all terms having the {\em highest} weights, but we usually employ the definition with the sum of all terms having the {\em lowest} weights when it is related to the context of tropical geometry, such as \cite{MS}.
+For the matching field ideals, we use the notation $J_M$ instead of $J_\Lambda$ if $\Lambda$ is a coherent matching field induced by $M$. \end{Definition} In the original definition \cite[Section 1]{SZ} of coherent matching fields, the initial form is set to be the sum of all terms having the {\em highest} weights, but we usually employ the definition with the sum of all terms having the {\em lowest} weights when it is related to the context of tropical geometry, following the convention of our main reference \cite{MS}.

 The main object of the present paper is the following matching fields: \begin{Definition}[{\cite[Definition 4.1]{MS}, $s$-block diagonal matching fields}] Let $\ab = (a_1,\dots, a_s) \in \ZZ_{>0}^s$ such that $\sum_{i=1}^s a_i = n$.
 For $k=1,2,\dots , s$, let